-- "Error Label Not Found!
-Input File Line #" - When a GOTO or GOSUB is followed by a label, the label should appear in the JagBASIC file. - "Error Maximum Char.
+"Error Label Not Found!
+Input File Line #"

+-When a GOTO or GOSUB is followed by a label, the label should appear in the JagBASIC file.

+"Error Maximum Char.
 Per Line(80) Reached!
-Input File Line #" - The maximum characters per line are 80 characters. - "Error Duplicate Label Found!
-Input File Line #" - A label was previously found in the document.
+Input File Line #"

+-The maximum characters per line are 80 characters.

+"Error Duplicate Label Found!
+Input File Line #"

+-A label was previously found in the document.
 The second label is ignored.

-METTLER TOLEDO JagBASIC Programmer's Guide for JAGUAR and JAGXTREME Terminals

-Fatal Error Messages

-The preprocessor can return the following fatal errors.
+Fatal Error Messages The preprocessor can return the following fatal errors.
 The preprocessor terminates when the first fatal error is encountered.

-- "Error No Label!
-Input File Line #" - When a GOTO or GOSUB is present a label must follow the GOTO or GOSUB. - "Error Maximum Line #(30000) Reached!
-Input File Line #" - The maximum line number is 30,000. - "Error Maximum Number Of Output Lines Reached(300)!
-Input File Line #" - The maximum number of lines allowed in the output file is 300. - "Error Maximum Output File Size Reached(15000 Bytes)!" - The maximum byte size of the output file is 15,000 bytes.

-Serial Terminal Support

-JagBASIC supports a serial terminal, such as a dumb terminal or a PC running a terminal emulator, as a console for JagBASIC program development and debugging.
-You can type commands at the serial terminal keyboard and view the typed commands on the serial terminal display.
-The serial terminal must be attached to a serial port on the local JAGUAR or JAGXTREME terminal.
+"Error No Label!
+Input File Line #" -When a GOTO or GOSUB is present a label must follow the GOTO or GOSUB.
+"Error Maximum Line #(30000) Reached!
+Input File Line #" -The maximum line number is 30,000.
+"Error Maximum Number Of Output Lines Reached(600)!
+Input File Line #" -The maximum number of lines allowed in the output file is 600.
+"Error Maximum Output File Size Reached(30000 Bytes)!" -The maximum byte size of the output file is 30,000 bytes.
+Serial Terminal Support JagBASIC supports a serial terminal, such as a dumb terminal or a PC running a terminal emulator, as a console for JagBASIC program development and debugging.
+You can type commands at the keyboard and view the typed commands on the serial terminal display.
+The serial terminal must be attached to a serial port on the local terminal.
 BasTerminal must be assigned to the serial port in the Serial Config menus.

-Configuring BasTerminal

-The Configure Serial menus allow you to setup the JagBASIC keyboard input from a serial port.
+BasTerminal is also used for the debug window in PCJagBASIC Editor.
+Configuring BasTerminal The Configure Serial menus allow you to setup the JagBASIC keyboard input from a serial port.
 Select the appropriate port and assign the BasTerminal connection.
 Input characters from the serial port are routed to JagBASIC.
 This connection is for keyboard input to the JagBASIC interpreter.
 The BASIC interpreter displays the "BASIC:" prompt and input keystrokes to the BasTerminal.
 You must assign the keyboard to JagBASIC in the JagBASIC setup menus.
 To transfer files from the PC to JagBASIC, use 8 bits, no parity.

-TPRINT Command

 You can output messages to the BasTerminal from a BASIC application using the TPRINT command.
 It has the same syntax as the PRINT and LPRINT commands.
-See Chapter 5 for more information.

 This is a simple program for entering data and echoing it to BasTerminal using the INKEY\$ function and TPRINT.

-10 print "enter line"

-30 c\$=inkey\$

-40 if c\$="" then goto 30

-50 if c\$=chr\$(08) then goto 90

-60 tprint c\$;

-70 x\$=x\$+c\$

-80 goto 30

-90 tprint ""

-100 tprint "input line= ";x\$

-110 goto 10
+10 PRINT "enter line" 30 c\$=INKEY\$ 40 IF C\$="" THEN GOTO 30 50 IF C\$=CHR\$(08) THEN GOTO 90 60 TPRINT c\$; 70 x\$=x\$+c\$ 80 GOTO 30 90 TPRINT "" 100 TPRINT "input line= ";x\$ 110 GOTO 10